javascript-tutorial/zh.javascript.info/1-js/09-classes/01-class/article.md

 When `new User("John")` is called:
 1. A new object is created.
-2. The `constructor` runs with the given argument and assigns `this.name` to it.
+2. The `constructor` runs with the given argument and assigns it to `this.name`.

 ...Then we can call object methods, such as `user.sayHi()`.